 The primary goal of the University's undergraduate financial aid programs is to ensure that the University remains financially accessible to all California students.
-Many indicators suggest that the University has succeeded at this goal in 2020-21.
+Many indicators suggest that the University has succeeded at this goal in 2021-22.

 - UC students receive substantial levels of gift aid-grants and scholarships-to help cover their total cost of attendance.
 Most grant assistance comes from three major programs: Federal Pell Grants, State Cal Grants, and UC Grants.
-See Figure 1-1. - COVID Impact: In 2020-21, fewer students at all income levels borrowed.
+See Figure 1-1. - COVID Impact: In 2020-21 and 2021-22, fewer students at all income levels borrowed.
 Unlike in most years, the lowest-income students were less likely to borrow than their middle-income peers, perhaps due to the availability of emergency pandemic grants.
-See Figure 1-3. - In recent years, UC's net cost-the total cost of attendance less gift aid-has declined slightly for low-income resident undergraduates and has risen for middle-income students and higher-income students.
-COVID Impact: However, the net cost declined across all income groups in 2020-21 because students lived at home rather than on or near campus during the pandemic.
-Estimated costs for living at home are much lower than estimates for those living on or near campus.
-See Figure 1-8. - COVID Impact: California resident undergraduates' earnings from work-study and oncampus employment decreased slightly in 2019-20 compared with 2018-19, but declined further in 2020-21 during the pandemic.
-Students living at home had limited opportunities to work on campus.
+See Figure 1-3. - UC's net cost-the total cost of attendance less gift aid-has declined slightly for lowincome resident undergraduates in recent years.
+However, net cost has remained relatively flat for middle- and higher-income students.
+See Figure 1-8. - COVID Impact: California resident undergraduates' earnings from work-study and oncampus employment decreased in 2020-21 during the pandemic.
+Students living at home had limited opportunities to work on campus in 2020-21.
+Although average earnings increased in 2021-22, the employment rate has not yet risen to levels of 2018- 19 or 2019-20.
+This results in lower per capita earnings in 2021-22 than pre-pandemic levels.
 See Figure 1-10 and Section 4. - The percentage of resident undergraduates from lower-income families increased during the Great Recession and has remained relatively stable since.
-However, the proportion of UC students from families making \$63,000 to \$127,000 remains below the proportion they represent in the State.
-See Figure 1-12. - Among all undergraduates who enroll at UC with similar levels of academic preparation, low-, middle-, and higher-income students achieve similar levels of academic success as measured by four- and six-year graduation rates.
-See Figure 1-14. - The percentage of students graduating with debt declined slightly between 2019-20 and 2020-21, as did the average debt among borrowers.
+However, the proportion of UC students from families making \$71,000 to \$141,000 remains below the proportion they represent in the State.
+See Figure 1-12. - Among all undergraduates who enroll at UC with similar levels of academic preparation, low-, middle-, and higher-income students achieve similar levels of academic success as measured by six-year graduation rates.
+See Figure 1-14. - The percentage of students graduating with debt declined slightly between 2019-20 and 2020-21 and fell further in 2021-22, as did the average debt among borrowers.
 This is true both for California residents and for all undergraduates.
 See Figure 1-15.